ScaryPoppins/shelfie1/README.md

 # Setup

-This section will help you create the files you need and install the packages you need.
+This section will help you create the files and install the packages you need.

 ## Color Palette & Font